 ArchiLab is a state-of-the-art teaching, research and consultancy facility.
 It is designed for carrying out specialised science and technology activities relating to sustainable building design, simulation and implementation.

-ArchiLab features sophisticated equipment for lighting and acoustic design, as well as equipment for testing insulation levels, airflow, air and surface temperatures and humidity.
+ArchiLab features sophisticated equipment for lighting and acoustic design, and equipment for testing insulation levels, airflow, air and surface temperatures and humidity.
 It also has equipment for model photography and computing facilities for architectural science applications.
 These specialist facilities are regularly used by local architects and engineers.

 Find out more about the Department of Architecture and Landscape